 Need a camera stabilizer, but don't have the cash?
 With an old pair of jeans, a bag of lentils, and an hour or two of your time, you can make one for cheap.
 Maybe even free, if you have a bag of those legumes already.

-This tutorial comes courtesy of Jeff Meyer on Digital Camera World uses a sewing machine, but if you don't have one, or don't know how to use one, you can pick up some fabric glue for a few bucks.
-You could also try this method that uses fabric glue, fusible tape, and an iron for a more secure seam so you don't have to worry about spilling the beans and missing your shot.
+This tutorial comes courtesy of Jeff Meyer on TechRadar.
+He uses a sewing machine, but if you don't have one, or don't know how to use one, you can pick up some fabric glue for a few bucks.
+You could also try a better no-sew method that uses fabric glue, fusible tape, and an iron for a more secure seam, so you don't have to worry about spilling the beans and missing your shot.

 For this stabilizer bag, you cut off the waist and legs of the jeans, turn them inside out, sew up the seams at the top and bottom, turn the bag right-side-out, use a funnel to pour in your lentils (or beans, or whatever you have lying around), zip it up, and you're all set.
 If you want to make your own, check out Jeff's tutorial on TechRadar for the complete instructions.

 If you really don't want to tackle sewing, you can also make a cheap stabilizer out of PVC.
 You can also make a smaller version for your smartphone or mini-camcorder.
 Want some stable moving shots?
 Try out some DIY car mounts.

 Want to master Microsoft Excel and take your work-from-home job prospects to the next level?
 Jump-start your career with our Premium A-to-Z Microsoft Excel Training Bundle from the new Gadget Hacks Shop and get lifetime access to more than 40 hours of Basic to Advanced instruction on functions, formula, tools, and more.